 John Brown University (Education)

 Mars Hill Graduate School (Graduate Coursework)

-Liberty University (Graduate Coursework)
+Liberty University (Master's)

 I've taught and tutored a wide variety of subjects over my career, with a range of students from college to preschool.
 I've enjoyed it all!
 While my experience has included most grade school and high school subjects, primarily it was focused on math on a high school and early college level (mostly algebra), and math and reading/phonics on the grade school level.